Foam Rollers: What Runners Should Be Aware Of with a Massage Roller

 Good to know:

 You can get foam rollers in many widths and lengths.
-The longer the foam roller, the more variety of areas you will have access to.
 The smaller the width, the more pressure the foam roller can put on a specific area.
 And in terms of length, the longer the massage roller, the more zones you can reach with it.
 If you need something compact and not too big, then go for a shorter one.

 Stiffness: Areas a runner should focus on